-

 How many points will I get if convicted?

-For example, if you’re convicted of making an improper turn, you’ll get two points; if you’re convicted of both making an improper turn and failing to use a signal (which is also two points), you’ll get four points.
+For example, if you're convicted of making an improper turn, you'll get 2 points; if you're convicted of making an improper turn and failing to use a signal, you'll receive 2 points each.

 Check the Alabama Point System for more details about point accumulation and how it relates to license suspension and revocation.